-3. Do I need to complete continuing education (CE)?
+3. Do I need to complete continuing education?

 Yes.
-You can find the CE requirements at www.michigan.gov/bpl under Licensing Information and Osteopathic Medicine CE Requirements.
+You can find the laws and rules containing the CE requirements at www.michigan.gov/bpl by selecting Laws, Rules & Other Resources.
 The Board does not maintain a record of continuing education earned.
-You are required to maintain your own records and retain documentation for 4 years from the date of applying for license renewal.
+You are required to maintain your own records and keep documentation for a period of 4 years from the date of applying for license renewal.

-4. Do I have to send in proof of completing the CE requirements with my renewal application?
+4. Do I have to send in proof of completing the continuing education (CE) requirements with my renewal application?

 An applicant for renewal is not required to submit proof of completion of their CE hours.
 However, an applicant for renewal shall retain documentation of meeting the requirements for a period of 4 years from the date of applying for license renewal.
-If selected for an audit, a licensee is required to submit copies of their documentation confirming the completion of the CE requirements.
+If selected for audit, a licensee is required to submit copies of their documentation confirming the completion of the CE requirements.

-5. How long are the DO licenses issued for?
+5. How long is the DPM license issued for?

-An initial license is valid until the next license expiration date of the profession unless the license is issued less than 120 days prior to the expiration date.
-If the license is issued at least 120 days before the expiration date of the profession, it will carry forward to the next year.
+An initial license is valid until the next license expiration date of the profession unless the license is issued less than 120 days prior to the expiration date and then it will carry to the following year.
 After your first renewal, your license will be valid for 3 years.
-Educational limited licenses are renewed annually and may not be renewed for more than 5 years.
+Educational Limited licenses are renewed annually and may not be renewed for more than 5 years.